ScrappyCocco/castle-crash/README.md

 ## Description

 This is a destruction minigame and tech-demo made for the [Tech Jam 1](https://sbox.game/c/tech1).
-It's my first s&box project.
-The idea was to build a complete but minimal game for others to see, try and eventually use as example.
+It is my first s&box project.
+The idea was to build a complete but minimal game for others to see, try and eventually use as example for some parts.

 In this minigame you can build, alone or with other players, 3 siege machine each.
 You can choose between a Catapult and a Trebuchet.
 They fire a different projectile at different speeds, as in real life the Trebuchet projectile is bigger and much heavier.
 You can rotate the siege machine left/right and change the fire power, which allow you to fire closer/farther.